mamba-org/mamba/docs/source/user_guide/micromamba.rst

 Micromamba is a fully statically-linked, self-contained, executable written in C++.

-Micromamba is not require Conda to be installed on your system; it is entirely self-contained.
+Micromamba does not require Conda to be installed on your system; it is entirely self-contained.

-Thus, ``base`` environment is completely empty and it does not ship Python by default.
+Thus, its ``base`` environment is completely empty and it does not ship Python by default.

 The configuration for Micromamba is slighly different from Conda: